NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Creature Family Ability Glossary/(Ravener) Consume Soul.md

 **Failure** As success, but the creature's soul is ravaged.
 The creature is [[Conditions/Drained|Drained 3]] and the ravener adds a number of Hit Points to their soul ward equal to the creature's level.

 **Critical Failure** As failure, but the ravener devours the entire soul.
-The victim can't be restored to life as long as the ravener exists except via a 10th-rank effect such as [[Miracle|Miracle]] or [[Wish|Wish]], and the ravener adds a number of Hit Points to their soul ward equal to twice the creature's level.
+The victim can't be restored to life as long as the ravener exists except via a 10th-rank effect such as [[Spells/Miracle|Miracle]] or [[Spells/Wish|Wish]], and the ravener adds a number of Hit Points to their soul ward equal to twice the creature's level.

 *Source: Pathfinder Bestiary 2*
 *OGL*